Cat's in the Cradle: Composition and background

 "Cat's in the Cradle" is narrated by a man who becomes a father in the first stanza.
 He is constantly too busy with his work to spend time with his son, despite his son looking up to him and promising he will grow up to be just like him.
 When the son graduates from college, he declines his father's offer to relax with him and instead asks for the car keys.
 In the final stanza, the now-retired father calls his adult son and asks to spend some time together, but the son is now too busy with his own work and family to spend time with his dad, and the father realizes his son has indeed grown up to be just like him.

+The chorus references the children's game cat's cradle, silver spoons as traditional baby gifts, as well as the nursery rhymes Little Boy Blue and The Man in the Moon.

 The song's lyrics began as a poem written by Chapin's wife, Sandra "Sandy" Gaston; the poem itself was inspired by the awkward relationship between her first husband, James Cashmore, and his father, John, a politician who served as Brooklyn borough president.
 She was also inspired by a country music song she had heard on the radio.
 Chapin also said the song was about his own relationship with his son, Josh, admitting, "Frankly, this song scares me to death."

+Misattribution

+Many misattribute the song to British singer-songwriter Cat Stevens, likely due to mistitled MP3 files circulating on file sharing services, but in fact he neither wrote nor performed it.
+The confusion may originate with the fact that Stevens's record label did release an unrelated compilation album entitled Cat's Cradle in 1977.
+In later years, Stevens joked that the song had "been haunting me for years" (referencing the misconception).
+He included it in a list of his favorite songs about children, saying: "It reflects the dilemma of many homes.
+A beautiful song."